alex-desaram/alex-desaram.github.io/paper.md

 While this piece may echo his work, these are all thoughts I've mulled over on high-speed rails, buses, planes, or just lying flat in bed.

-His writing became a springboard-- helping me synthesize my own observations and think more deeply about how to live well in a world that's forgetting how to value life.
+His writing became a springboard— helping me synthesize my own observations and think more deeply about how to live well in a world that's forgetting how to value life.